lasseaeggen/SiNRI/README.md

 SiNRI consists of several individual modules that may be used together.
-Most of the .py-files contain a main entrypoint, such that the component can be launched standalone with command line arguments (launch the scripts with --help to get a lists of such arguments).
+Most of the .py-files contain a main entrypoint, such that the component can be launched standalone with command line arguments (launch the scripts with --help to get a list of such arguments).
 Launching all the scripts may become cumbersome, especially if you do not know what all the components are meant to be doing.
 Consult the GUI documentation if you don't want to bother with